theoutfield/sc_sncn_motorcontrol/examples/app_demo_bldc_motorcontrol/doc/index.rst

 4. Download and **import** (LINK TO TUTORIAL: IMPORTING SOMANET LIBRARIES) in your workspace the SOMANET Motor Control Library and its dependancies.
 5. Open the **main.xc** within  the **app_demo_bldc_motorcontrol**.
 Include the **board-support file according to your device** (LINK TO BOARD SUPPORT MODULE?).
 Also set the appropiate target in your Makefile.
 (LINK HOW TO SET YOUR RIGHT TARGET IN YOUR MAKEFILE)

       .. important:: Make sure the SOMANET Motor Control Library supports your SOMANET device.
-For that, check the *hardware compatibility* at the library overview.
+For that, check the **Hardware compatibility** section of the library.
+(LINK TO IT).

 6. Set the configuration for Motor Control and Hall Service.
 (LINK TO HOW TO CONFIGURE)
 7. Run the application (LINK TO TUTORIAL HOW TO RUN SOMANET APPLICATIONS)